Dal Architecture & Planning students win first ever co-op awards» Go to news main

 “From day one, I was responsible for all things planning,” he says.
 “Being in a small office meant that my work and decisions were held with greater standing.
 At first, this was overwhelming; I had never worked in a planning position.
 However, it challenged and motivated me to develop habits and skills necessary to succeed in future careers.”

-Graziella Grbac, Executive Director of the Village on Main, Business Improvement District says Andrew was eager to take on any task that was thrown at him.
+Graziella Grbac, Executive Director of the Village on Main Business Improvement District says Andrew was eager to take on any task that was thrown at him.

-Traditionally, Grbac’s office only employs one full-time staff member, and depends very heavily on part-time help and volunteers.
+Traditionally, Grbac’s office employs only one full-time staff member, and depends very heavily on part-time help and volunteers.
 However, he says Andrew’s presence at the office changed everything.